jeroenouw/liftr-tscov/README.md

 50 - types uncovered

 98.50% - coverage percentage
-You can run "tscov --detail" to show all uncovered types.
+You can run "tscov --details" to show all uncovered types.
 ```

 ## Contributing